 Center of gravity

 It may not seem like a big deal, but it can throw off your swing if you have a bulky club with a larger head.
 However, even if you have a higher handicap, you can still focus on hitting the ball in the proper place.
-With the right center of gravity for your swing, it can allow you to keep your swing more consistent and your ball from slicing.
-The center of gravity influences things like launch, speed, spin, forgiveness, and it works with your shaft.
+With the right center of gravity for your swing, you can keep your swing more consistent and prevent your ball from slicing.
+The center of gravity influences things like launch, speed, spin, and forgiveness, and it works with your shaft.

 Some clubs allow you to adjust the center of gravity by displacing the weight.
-A low center of gravity generally works the best for golfers, especially for those with high handicaps.
-That’s because the ball will go higher, and it will spin less.
-If you’re trying to hit straighter shots, worrying about spin isn’t something that’s on your mind.
-While this isn’t something, you’re going to notice in your club, knowing where your club’s center of gravity is can help you hit it better.
+A low center of gravity generally works the best for golfers, especially those with high handicaps.
+That’s because the ball will go higher and spin less.
+If you’re trying to hit straighter shots, worrying about spin isn’t on your mind.
+While this isn’t something you’re going to notice in your club, knowing where your club’s center of gravity is can help you hit it better.

 Wrapping It Up and Heading for the Clubhouse